-- The National Curriculum - The department's own areas of expertise in specific fields - The work of James Ellis on WW1 for the History Association - The University College London research on Holocaust Education led by Darius Jackson
+- The National Curriculum

+- The work of James Ellis on WW1 for the History Association - The University College London research on Holocaust Education led by Darius Jackson

 Our History curriculum ensures that social disadvantage is addressed through:

 One of the main ways how socially disadvantaged students suffer in history is that they lack the outside experience of history that many others get, such as museum visits.
 What we have done is developed a curriculum that addresses these gaps in knowledge, skills and experiences.
 We have planned visits to Scarborough Castle, Berlin and Auschwitz.